findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ## Issuing Example

-The following chatbot is illustration from our real-world chatbot from our [Identity Hackathon 2023 repository.](https://github.com/findy-network/identity-hackathon-2023/blob/master/cli/issue-bot.template.yaml)
+The following chatbot is illustration from our chatbot from our [Identity Hackathon 2023 repository.](https://github.com/findy-network/identity-hackathon-2023/blob/master/cli/issue-bot.template.yaml)
 It's proven to extremely handy to be able kick these chatbots up during the demo or development without forgetting the production in the future.

 {{< figure src="/blog/2023/03/13/chatbot-language-part-i/issue-one.svg" >}}
-*Automatic Issuing Chat Bot*
+*Run once - Issuing Chat Bot*

 ### Omni-Channel Chatbot